Canonical Context Registry (CCR) v1.9

 Claim Anchor The Canonical Context Registry (CCR) is an organization-defined register of concepts considered essential to its existence.

-Primary reference This Document
+Primary reference self

 Authoritative meaning space Version: v1.8 within VPR-ID vpr_tolksdorf_digital

-Last updated: 2026-06-28
+Last updated: 2026-08-02

 DBRS Context Preface

-This document is part of the Digital Business Relevance Suite (DBRS), a context-oriented framework for structuring meaning,
+This document is part of the Digital Business Relevance Suite (DBRS), a context-oriented framework for structuring meaning, relationships and practical application within the evolving digital knowledge space.

 DBRS distinguishes between semantic definition and observable context through complementary registries.